matiasandina/annotate_behavior_video/README.md

 pip3 install -r requirements.txt
 ```

-If prefer conda, you can set up your virtual environment using it.
+If you prefer conda, you can set up your virtual environment using it.

 ```
 conda create --name .annotator python